-Clutch tab
+• Clutch tab

-Control Method: open Control Type: constant Control Value: 0.0
+Control Value: 0.0

 For the first mini-maneuver, you're using the Driving Machine for the steering and the throttle, so you can maintain the vehicle speed during straight-line driving.

 The purpose of the first mini-maneuver is to reach a dynamic steady-state end condition.
 Although not absolutely necessary for this type of event, it helps demonstrate some important aspects of the Driving Machine.
 To satisfy a steady-state condition, the vehicle must be traveling a straight line (very low lateral acceleration) at a stable velocity (very low longitudinal velocity).
 You can use end conditions to group these two conditions together to satisfy the steady-state requirements.